Miichael-Murphy/Miichael-Murphy/README.md

 ### Hi there 👋

-### I am currently working on Learning the basic of Github and Rstudio
+### I am currently working on Learning the basics of Github and Rstudio
 ### I am learning how Github works, as this sh-t wack
 ### Macquarie university
 ### email: michael.murphy3@students.mq.edu.au